Lily129148/Data-Analytics-Projects/README.md

-# PORTFOLIO
+# DATA ANALYTICS PROJECTS

 ## Introduction

-This project was made to showcase my data analysis skills.
-The project consists of small projects using data cleaning, data wrangling, and data interpretation skills.
-In this project I used Python, SQL, R, and Tableau.
+These projects represent earlier stages of my development in data analytics and programming.
+My more recent work focuses on quantitative risk modelling, systemic risk and financial applications of statistical and machine-learning methods.

+The projects cover different stages of the data analytics workflow, including data cleaning, data wrangling, SQL querying, statistical analysis, visualisation, and interpretation.

 ## Projects